Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning

 \subsection{Ablation Experiments}

-To evaluate the impact of including the agent type as a feature, we conducted an ablation study by training and testing two models: one incorporating the agent type and the other excluding it.
-While the model can infer some aspects of the agent type through features such as radius and velocity, these features alone do not provide a clear distinction between different agent types.
-For instance, a small, slow-moving cyclist or a large, fast-moving human could mislead the model.
-Therefore, we hypothesize that explicitly adding the agent type to the feature set could enhance the model's performance.
-Both models in this experiment utilize a new reward function and are based on the EB-CADRL method.
+To evaluate the impact of including the agent type as a feature, we conducted an ablation study by training and testing two models: one that incorporates the agent type and the other that excludes it.
+Although the model can infer some aspects of the agent type through features such as radius and velocity, these features alone do not provide a clear distinction between different agent types.
+For instance, a small, slow-moving cyclist or a large, fast-moving adult could mislead the model.
+Therefore, we hypothesize that explicitly adding the agent type to the feature set will enhance the model's performance.
+Both models in this experiment utilize a new reward function and are based on the EB-CADRL.

-For ablation experiments, we use circle and square crossing scenarios.
-The radius of the circle is 6m and the size of the square is 13m $\times$ 13m.

-To test models during ablation experiments we use the following metrics. \textit{Reward} is the reward function that we formulated in \ref{subsec:reward_function}. \textit{Success} measures the percentage of times the robot successfully reached its goal without collisions.
-Collision metrics (Adult, Bicycle, Child, Obstacle) measure the frequency of collisions with different entities. \textit{Danger time} is the mean time during which the robot was in a potentially dangerous state (close to collision).
-A lower value means the robot spent less time in dangerous zones in which there is a risk of getting into a collision.
-Apart from that, the long presence of the robot in such areas may cause discomfort to surrounding pedestrians and other entities which is not desirable. \textit{Time} is the average time it took for the robot to reach its goal.
-A lower time indicates that the robot was able to complete its task more quickly.

-The results of the ablation experiment on the Test dataset are shown in Table \ref{ablation_table}.
-The reinforcement learning model with entity type outperforms the one without entity type in several key aspects.
+The results of the ablation experiment on the test dataset are shown in Table \ref{ablation_table}.
+In addition to the metrics defined in \ref{subsec:results}, we compute the \textit{Danger time} metric: the mean time (in seconds) the robot spent in a potentially dangerous state.
+A lower value indicates safer navigation and less discomfort caused to other entities.

+The model incorporating the entity type outperforms the one excluding it in several key aspects.